adoy/vim-php-refactoring-toolbox/README.md

 }
 ```

-Hit `<Leader>sg` and you'll be prompted if you want to create setters and getters for existing properties.
+Hit `<Leader>sg` and you'll be prompted if you want to create setters and getters for existing properties and if you want to make the setter fluent.

 ``` php
 <?php